Save yourself! This holiday season keep your cavewoman snoozing.

 Pearl Four

 These three funny books come to you recommended via GQ magazine.
 I’ve dipped into all three and will finish The Idiot by next weekend!
-It was hard to choose the first one to read because every chapter of each book drew me in immediately with each writer having a wry, strong writer’s voice.
+It was hard to choose the first one to read because every chapter of each book drew me in immediately with each having a wry, strong writer’s voice.

 The Idiot by Elif Batuman, The story starts with the advent of email.
 Great story.